Epsilon-Lee/Epsilon-Lee.github.io/_posts/blog/2019-12-30-on-learning-under-dataset-noise.md

 > Note that, learning under noise is highly correlated with topics like curriculum learning, data augmentation, *data selection* and active learning, which may or may not be covered in this post, based on which I hope one day I would write something about.

-I want to do this summary due to the very paper named:
+I want to do this summary due to the very paper named (and the blog [post](https://l7.curtisnorthcutt.com/confident-learning)):

 - [Confident Learning: Estimating Uncertainty in Dataset Labels](https://arxiv.org/pdf/1911.00068.pdf), which has submitted to *AISTATS 2020*.